HCALPFG/HcalLocalRunAnalysis/README.md

 HcalLocalRunAnalysis
 ====================

-Code for analyzing local runs
+Code for analyzing output of HcalDigiAnalyzer.
+Independent of CMSSW.